ayanchowdhury2810/travel_app/README.md

-A simple app that works as a guide to some places.
+A simple app that works as a travel guide to some places.